TransactPRO/gw3-prestashop-plugin/docs/index.md

     - 100: CARD DETAILS COLLECTED ON GW SIDE_3D_V     - That means Security 3D transactions, customer will be redirected to payment gateway to enter credit card information, you need to set `Payment Infomation Capture` as `Payment gateway side`
     - 101: CARD DETAILS COLLECTED ON GW SIDE_NON 3D_V - That means non-3D transactions, customer will be redirected to payment gateway to enter credit card information, you need to set `Payment Infomation Capture` as `Payment gateway side`
     - 200: CARD DETAILS COLLECTED ON API_3D_V         - That means Security 3D transactions, customer will enter credit card information directly on Checkout page, you need to set `Payment Infomation Capture` as `Payment gateway side`
     - 201: CARD DETAILS COLLECTED ON API_NON3D_V      - That means non-3D transactions, customer will enter credit card information directly on Checkout page, you need to set `Payment Infomation Capture` as `Payment gateway side`

+### Static settings
+The application have 2 static urls to work with gateway in some cases:
+- Callback url: /module/transact_pro/callback
+- Redirect url: /module/transact_pro/redirect

 ### Transactions
 See [Transaction handling](#transactions) section